-ABP has invested £50 million to double container handling capacity in the Humber ports since the EU referendum, equipping them to play a crucial role in trade resilience.
+ABP has invested £50 million to double container handling capacity on the Humber since the EU referendum, so that the Humber ports can play a crucial role in trade resilience if there are heightened pressures on the channel ports.

-The development of planned new border infrastructure at ports on both sides of the Humber will be essential for ensuring trade can continue efficiently with the minimum disruption.
+The appropriate development of expected new border infrastructure at ports on both sides of the Humber will be essential for ensuring trade can continue efficiently with the minimum disruption.